matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/Security Protocols Article Presentation.md

 - **Model-Agnostic Explainability**: applicable to any model
 	- **Global Explanation**: Look at all instances instead of individual predictions.
 This lets us determine which features are relevant on a systemic level.
 		- Use *surrogate models*.
 These models approximate the decision-making process of an opaque model by training an interpretable alternative (decision tree or linear model).
 Adds explainability by allowing us to pinpoint how important a given feature is in determining malware (API calls or file metadata for example).
 However, is limited because they are just approximations/replications of the full opaque model.
 	- **Local Explanation**: Focus on one particular instance instead of the overall model behavior.
 Lets us look at anomalies.
+There are two primarily used implementations:
+		- LIME
+		- KernalSHAP
+	- **Visual Explanation**: Produce visual representations of models that make them accessible and comprehensible.
+Convey model patterns using graphs or plots.
 		-
 - **Model Specific Explainability**: tailored to particular model architectures.